 Nuada and Nuala in Hellboy II.
 They're Half-Identical Twins with Twin Telepathy and Synchronization, which makes it nigh-impossible for Nuala to hide herself and the MacGuffin from her villainous brother, no matter how much she wants to.
 Then along came Nuada's "Father tried so hard to shield your heart from mine."
 Even worse, Word of God says that all that incestuous subtext was intentional.
 That sort of thing isn't unusual in real life Irish myth.

-Marissa's obsession with Hanna, also some of Hanna's interactions with Erik come off as romantic.
+Marissa's obsession with Hanna.
+In addition, some of Hanna's interactions with Erik come off as romantic.

 The sheer number of times Albert stares into Joey the horse's eyes while touching his head in War Horse has overtones of this.
 It's vaguely referenced within the movie.